The Selenium Library

 Switch to the tab whose index is tabIndex.

-Wait up to millis milliseconds for the element pointed by xpath to become clickable.
+Wait up to millis milliseconds for the element pointed by selectors to become clickable.
 If millis is omitted, a default value of 5,000 will be used.

-Wait up to millis milliseconds for the element pointed by xpath to become invisible.
+Wait up to millis milliseconds for the element pointed by selectors to become invisible.
 If millis is omitted, a default value of 5,000 will be used.

-Wait up to millis milliseconds for the element pointed by xpath to become visible.
+Wait up to millis milliseconds for the element pointed by selectors to become visible.
 If millis is omitted, a default value of 5,000 will be used.

-Write the text into the element pointed by xpath.
+Write the text into the element pointed by selectors.

 Points to the element into which the text will be written